CSS 1: Animation, gradients and buttons effects

 animated clock hands with center intersection

-For the next part, we need the insertAdjacentElement() method ;
+For the next part, we need the insertAdjacentElement()arrow-up-right method ;

 We first design the CSS ticks in couples: